todvora/todvora.github.io/_posts/2015-12-30-jpa-multitenancy.md

 image: /images/multitenancy/javaee.png
 ---

-How to create a multitenancy architecture for JavaEE applications based on JPA and CDI, while keeping the source code as clean and simple as possible.
+How to create a multi-tenant architecture for JavaEE applications based on JPA and CDI, while keeping the source code as clean and simple as possible.
 Arquillian tests included!

 ## What is multitenancy
 Multitenancy is a software architecture in which a single instance of a software runs on a server and serves multiple tenants.
 Software as a Service (SaaS) is a typical example of this approach.
 One server shared by many users, each with its own data.